python/devguide/developers.rst

 Entries should include the initials of the project admin who made the change or granted access.

 Note, when giving new commit permissions, be sure to get a contributor agreement from the committer.
 See http://www.python.org/psf/contrib/ for details.
 When the agreement is signed, please note it in this log.
+SSH keys of the committer should be sent to hgaccounts@python.org.

 This file is encoded in UTF-8.
 If the usual form for a name is not in a Latin or extended Latin alphabet, make sure to include an ASCII